-From childhood, we men are taught to be in control of our feelings.
-And until recently, it looked like we were.
+From childhood, men are taught to be in control of their feelings.
+And until recently, it looked like they were.
 That’s because until recently, men were diagnosed with depression only about one-tenth as often as women.
-But new research suggests that what we're really good at is hiding our feelings.
+But new research suggests that what they're really good at is hiding their feelings.
 Depression in men may always have been far more common than we knew.

 Depression touches every race, income level, and age.
-Identifying depression in men is difficult.
+Identifying depression in men can sometimes be difficult.

 Here are some basic facts about depression you should know.
 You are at risk for depression if you